AshishKumarUK/GamepadBatteryStatus/README.md

-# DualSense Battery for Playnite
+# PS5 DualSense Controller Battery Monitor for Playnite

-Shows your PS5 DualSense controller battery level in Playnite Fullscreen, exactly where the system battery appears, with theme-accurate visuals.
+Shows your PS5 DualSense controller battery level in Playnite Fullscreen theme, exactly where the system battery appears, with theme-accurate visuals.
 Optimized for fast connect/disconnect and zero overlap with the clock.

 ## How it works